gozdemadendere/My_Portfolio_Projects/Customer_Segmentation_Process/README.md

 ## CUSTOMER SEGMENTATION PROCESS (Rule Based Classifications)

-- Customer segmentation is the process of grouping customers with similar characteristics, needs, and behaviors into segments and creating marketing strategies tailored to each group.
+- The customer segmentation process aims to group customers depending on similar characteristics, needs, and behaviors.
+Then create customer segments, and create marketing strategies based on each group.

-- The goal of segmentation is to determine where new customers fit into these segments, support marketing strategies, and calculate the average expected return of these customers.
+- The goal of customer segmentation is to find new customers' potential segments, support marketing strategies, and calculate the potential revenue of these customers.

 ______________________________

 ### 1. BUSINESS PROBLEM / PROJECT OBJECTIVES

-A gaming company aims to create level-based customer personas using customer characteristics and segment customers accordingly.
+A gaming company aims to create new customer segmentations based on rule-based classification using customers' characteristics, needs, and behaviors.

-Then, they want to predict the average revenue potential of these segments, such as determining the average revenue of a 25-year-old male IOS user from Turkey.
+Then, they want to predict the average potential revenue of these segments, such as predicting the average revenue of a 25-year-old male IOS user from Turkey.

 Project Goals:
 - To divide customers into segments based on common characteristics